 South Carolina’s judicial selection process is unusual and rife with issues that must quickly be addressed.
 Not only are higher-level state judges elected by the Legislature (a method used in just two states), but candidates for these seats must also be screened and nominated by a small legislatively controlled board.
 It’s a process tightly controlled from beginning to end by the legislative branch, with no input from the governor and little opportunity for public engagement.

 There are major issues at the local level as well.
 Magistrate judges, who preside over low-level cases affecting everyday citizens, are effectively hired by small groups of state senators (sometimes just one or two of them).
-Worse, nothing prevents these senators, many of whom are attorneys, from practicing law in front of a magistrate they helped to the bench.
-Plus, a defect in the law allows magistrates to serve for years beyond their intended four-year term.
+At the moment, nothing prevents these senators, many of whom are attorneys, from practicing law in front of a magistrate they helped to the bench.
+Plus, a defect in the law allows magistrates to serve for years beyond their intended four-year terms.

-Here are six ways South Carolina can drastically improve its judicial selection process.
+Here are seven ways South Carolina can drastically improve its judicial selection process.
 These do not require amending the state Constitution and can be achieved in the near future.
-Moreover, the reforms have growing support among the public and state leaders.

 1) OVERHAUL THE JUDICIAL MERIT SELECTION COMMISSION

 The 10-member Judicial Merit Selection Commission (JMSC), which must screen and nominate a judicial candidate before he or she can be elected by the General Assembly, is appointed by just three legislators.
 Five members are selected by the House speaker; three are selected by the Senate Judiciary Committee chairman; and two are selected by the Senate president.
 Six of the commission’s ten members are legislators.